Kshitijsawant17/VideoManagementSystem/README.md

 Ensure the following are installed on your machine:

-Node.js (v14 or later): Download Node.js
+1. Node.js (v14 or later): Download Node.js

-npm (bundled with Node.js) or yarn (optional): Install Yarn
+2. npm (bundled with Node.js) or yarn (optional): Install Yarn

-MongoDB: Install MongoDB Community Edition or use a cloud solution like MongoDB Atlas.
+3. MongoDB: Install MongoDB Community Edition or use a cloud solution like MongoDB Atlas.

-Git: Install Git
+4. Git: Install Git

-A Code Editor (e.g., VSCode): Download VSCode
+5. A Code Editor (e.g., VSCode): Download VSCode

-Step 1: Clone the Repository
+### Step 1: Clone the Repository

 Open a terminal and run the following command to clone the project:

-git clone <repository_url>
+`git clone VideoManagementSystem.git`

-Replace <repository_url> with your GitHub repository URL.

-cd <project-folder>
+`cd VideoManagementSystem`

-Step 2: Install Dependencies
+### Step 2: Install Dependencies

 Install server-side dependencies:

-cd server
+`cd server
-npm install
+npm install`

 Install client-side dependencies:

-cd ../client
+`cd ../client
-npm install
+npm install`

-Step 3: Configure Environment Variables
+### Step 3: Configure Environment Variables

 Create a .env file in both the server and client folders based on the provided .env.example (if available).